-Our extra-curricular activities and school visits are available to all our pupils, including our before-and after-school clubs.
+All of our extra-curricular activities and school visits are available to all our pupils, including our before-and after-school clubs.

-All pupils are encouraged to go on our residential trip(s) including our Year 6 trip to London and our UKS2 outdoor adventure trips.
+All pupils are encouraged to go on our residential trip(s) including our Year 5 / Year 6 outdoor adventure trips.